oconnor663/jacko.io/posts/async_one.md

 }
 ```

-Now all of our performance is gone, and our program takes a thousand seconds to
-run!
-It's an easy mistake to make, unfortunately.
-But what we can learn from it
+Oh no!
+Everything is running one-at-a-time again!
+It's an easy mistake to make,
+unfortunately.
+But we can learn a lot about how a system works by seeing how it
-here, is that all our performance was coming from being able to run all those
+fails, and what we're learning here is that all of the jobs running "at the
-jobs on a single thread.
+same time" in the async examples above were actually running on a single
+thread.
 That's the magic of async.
-In the next part, we'll
+In the next part of this series, we'll dive
-dive into all the nitty gritty details of how that works.
+into all the nitty gritty details of how exactly this works.